 Samsung Galaxy S7 multi-tasking

-Multi app view: To view two apps at the same time, long press the recent apps button and the current app (if compatible) will occupy the top half of the screen.
+Multi app view: To view two apps at the same time, hit the recent apps button, find the app you want and hit the icon looking like two boxes at the top of that app card.
+The app will occupy the top half of the screen.
 You can then select the second app from the apps shown on the bottom of the display.
-You can change the size of each app by pressing the dot in the centre and dragging it up or down.
+You can change the size of each app by pressing the blue line in the centre and dragging it up or down.